Practice Until You Can’t Fail!! | Sales Call Structures That Get Great Results

 But, look what you’ve done.

-Need – you’ve assessed, hopefully mutually, what the potential value is in progressing discussions, but again, this is in your hands.
+Need – you’ve assessed, hopefully mutually, what the potential value is in progressing discussions.
+Only you can build that.
 If your proposition is compelling and value laden enough, and if the solution fit is strong enough, then need can be created.

 So, you’ve qualified, but in doing so you’ve also recognised that real sales qualification done by professional sales people who make deals happen is really never a simple tick box exercise.
 It’s a means of seeing where the prospect is and what needs to happen to get you both to a common middle ground.